Every winter Block Islanders can spot the ghost of the flaming ship Palatine, or so the legend goes.

 Located in the middle of busy shipping lanes, Drake called the island a ‘veritable stumbling-block in the way of the anxious navigator.’

-The Palatine was actually named Countess Augusta, and it carried 240 immigrants from the Palatine region of southwest Germany.
+The Palatine was actually named Countess Augusta.
+It carried 240 immigrants from the Palatine region of southwest Germany.
 The ship sailed from Rotterdam in August 1738 under Capt.
 George Long and a 14-man crew.
 It headed for Philadelphia and Virginia.

 The voyagers had terrible luck.
 The ship carried contaminated water, and passengers and crew died of disease even as stormy seas pushed them off course northward.
 After the captain died, First Mate Andrew Brook took charge.
 Supplies dwindled, and he charged passengers for food rations.